WICG/aom/reference-delegate-explainer.md

 #### Cons

 * Adds 15+ new attributes instead of 2.
-* Less clear(?) that `shadowrootreferencedelegate` only forwards references that are not explicitly specified by other elements.
+* Less clear(?) that `shadowrootreferencetarget` only forwards references that are not explicitly specified by other elements.

 ### Designate target elements using attributes instead of IDREF